williamsca/williamsca/_posts/2019-12-09-Epitaphs-Antonine-Plague.md

 TODO: check whether the % of epitaphs referring to freedmen increases in Rome relative to Italy during these years.

+Finally, it is possible that the civil war starting in 68 AD increased the political value of epitaphs located in Rome relative to the rest of Italy, perhaps as a way to advertise loyalty to Vespasian's regime after he consolidated power.

+TODO: check how the text of epitaphs changes.

 #### What if the population or wealth of Rome increased?
 If this were the case, other types of inscription should also increase in Rome.
 Honorifics are the second most